 Lots of insects are being reported, but agronomists and growers are generally doing a good job of assessing the economic threat and determining that most situations this week do not require a spray.
 Given the patchy nature of most insect patterns, all fields should be checked.
 If something is spotted that may be above thresholds, check a few areas of the field before making the final decision.

 Lygus timing and thresholds.
 Lygus have the greatest economic threat when numbers are above threshold and are feeding on pods.
 No economic threshold has been set for spraying while the crop is still in the flowering stage, given that canola can usually compensate for this by setting more flowers.
 Recent work confirms that a fairly large population of lygus has almost no effect on yield in canola with good yield potential and ample moisture, but that same population can cause significant yield loss in a stand with moisture stress and low yield potential.
 When counting lygus in sweep nets, include late instar nymphs, the ones with the black dots on their backs and black wingpads visible.
 If you are seeing a lot of earlier nymphs, check again every few days.
 Earlier nymphs do no damage because they are unable to penetrate pods.
 In warm conditions, it may take only a week for lygus to grow from early to late instar stages.
-More on the new approach to lygus thresholds.
+Lygus scouting, timing and thresholds.

 Grasshoppers.
 Dry conditions tend to increase the grasshopper threat.
 The nominal threshold for grasshoppers in canola is 8-12 per square metre, although the higher end of that range may be more appropriate in a typical canola crop.
 Grasshoppers are often at higher numbers at field margins, making a targeted spray possible.
 Scout to see where that line is.
 In some cases, they will migrate across fields.
 How to count them.